-Some people do not have any working kidneys at all, and survive with the help of a medical procedure called dialysis.
+Some people do not have working kidneys at all, and survive with the help of a medical procedure called dialysis.
 The most common form of dialysis uses a specially designed machine that filters blood much like a real kidney would.

-Renal cell carcinoma (RCC), also known as renal cell cancer or renal cell adenocarcinoma, is by far the most common type of kidney cancer.
+Renal cell carcinoma (RCC), also known as renal cell cancer or renal cell adenocarcinoma, is the most common type of kidney cancer.
 About 9 out of 10 kidney cancers are renal cell carcinomas.

 Although RCC usually grows as a single tumor within a kidney, sometimes there are 2 or more tumors in one kidney or even tumors in both kidneys at the same time.

-These subtypes are very rare, each making up less than 1% of RCCs:
+Rare types of renal cell carcinoma: These subtypes are very rare, each making up less than 1% of RCCs:

 Other types of kidney cancers include transitional cell carcinomas, Wilms tumors, and renal sarcomas.

-Of every 100 cancers in the kidney, about 5 to 10 are transitional cell carcinomas (TCCs), also known as urothelial carcinomas.
+Transitional cell carcinoma: Of every 100 cancers in the kidney, about 5 to 10 are transitional cell carcinomas (TCCs), also known as urothelial carcinomas.